Azure-Samples/function-call-dynamic-query-demo/README.md

 * Conversion of user queries into Azure SQL that can be executed
 * Generate results from your internal Azure SQL database based on user queries.
 * Enforce only read queries to the database
-* Ask questions like "What is the most expensive product we have?", "What is the cost associated with product HL Road Frame - Black, 58" & more!
+* Ask questions like "What are the top 3 products we have?", "What is the cost associated with product HL Road Frame - Black, 58?" , "How many red products do we have?" & more!

+## Schema Detection & Understanding

+This project leverages GPT-4o to generate the SQL query for the database.
+The model has contextual understanding of the `SalesLT.Customer` & `SalesLT.Product` tables.
+This is done by injecting the schema information of these tables as part of the prompt.

+To have more understanding of the tables contents.
+Please login to your Azure SQL Database, and look through these tables.

+> [!NOTE]
+> Further developments of this repository will include automatic schema detections for accessible tables in the Azure SQL Database

 ## Getting Started